DerekNazh/full-textSearchEngine/README.md

 NOTICE
 ---
 >Its best not to clone and use Becease havent finished!It will be completed in mid-Apri.
->is a gressive try for me, a code newbie.
+>is a gressive try to me, a code newbie.